-It is our understanding that many MCEA practitioners understand that there is really very little value added by the AQIA but yet there continues to be an expectation that the completion of an AQIA is a box that should be checked during the MCEA process.
+It is our understanding that many MCEA practitioners understand that there is really very little value added by a quantitative AQIA but yet there continues to be an expectation that the completion of a quantitative AQIA is a box that should be checked during the MCEA process.
 MEA does not support allocating time, funds and effort unless the result adds value to the MCEA process.

 Air Quality should still be a consideration and addressed during the MCEA process.
-However, for typical road projects, similar to the Case Studies, rather than commissioning a new complex AQIA, the proponent may wish to rely on the results of previously completed AQIA for these similar projects and include statements like the following in their MCEA documentation.
+However, for typical road projects, similar to the Case Studies, rather than commissioning a new quantitative AQIA, the proponent may wish to rely on the results of previously completed AQIA reports for these similar projects and include qualitative statements to discuss the points identified by MECP as below: